Popcorn Popping Tips - How to pop mushroom popcorn great every time

 - Grapeseed oil

-- Avocado oil (very expensive and, in our experimentation, doesn't add a ton of taste.)
+- Avocado oil (very expensive and, in our experimentation, doesn't add a ton of taste but is very healthy.)

 - Sesame oil

 - Wheat Germ oil

 - Corn oil (seems weird to use, right?)